megabitsenmzq/Live-Activity-Background-Update-Demo/README.md

-# Live Activity Background Update Demo
+# Live Activity Background Update Demo (Seems not work in iOS 18)
 A demo about how to refresh Live Activity with the "sound" background mode.

 ## The Basics